 Make an appointment to see a Disability Advisor (phone 8201 2118), and bring documentation of your disability to the appointment (this is required under University policy).

 Documentation can be a letter from your treating professional, or you can use the Disability Verification Form 2011 (DOC 596KB) .
-Your information remains confidential within the Health, Counselling and Disability Services (see our policy on confidentiality )
+Your information remains confidential within the Health, Counselling and Disability Services.

-If you require adjustment to examination arrangements, your application must reach the Examinations Office at least four weeks before the examinations period begins.
+If you require adjustment to examination arrangements, your application must reach the Examinations Office by the advertised date, which is usually 4-5 weeks before the examinations period begins.
 Applications made after this date cannot usually be accepted.
 The Examinations Office will inform you of what arrangements have been made before the examinations period.